lucianosrp/dapter/README.md

 ## 🔄 Infinite DataFrame compatibility

-Dapter uses [narwhals](https://narwhals-dev.github.io/narwhals/) in the background so it can accepts any[^1] kind of DataFrame libraries.
+Dapter uses [narwhals](https://narwhals-dev.github.io/narwhals/) in the background so it can accepts any (See supported[^1]) kind of DataFrame libraries.

-Which means you can define Polars `Series` and `Expr` transformations for pandas' `Series` and vice versa!
+Which means you can define Polars `Series` and `Expr` transformations for pandas' `Series` and vice-versa!

+You can also feed any DataFrame to the `apply` method.

 [^1]:  cuDF, Modin, pandas, Polars, PyArrow, Dask, Ibis, Vaex